yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 >    {% snippet faqs/galaxy/collections_build_list.md %}
 >
 > 4. Import the following 2 files from Zenodo or from a shared data library (ask your instructor).
-> Beware: these files must not be in a collection.
+> Beware: these files must be added as regular files not as a collection.
 >
 >    ```
 >    https://zenodo.org/record/3631074/files/sampleMetadata.tsv